rmnaderdev/Whitelist-Sync-2/README.md

 ===========================

 ### A mod that allows you to sync the whitelists and ops list from multiple Minecraft servers together using one MySQL or SQLite database!
 This mod allows you to run a single /wl add &lt;player&gt; or /wlop op &lt;player&gt; on one of your servers and it will update all of your other forge servers running this mod connected to the proper database!

 ## New in v2.5.0
 - No more shadowed JDBC dependencies! **MANUAL STEP REQUIRED for v2.5.0.** See Installation section below.
 - `copyServerToDatabase` commands have been changed to `push`.
+-

 ## Download
 All releases can be found on the [Modrinth](https://modrinth.com/mod/wlsync2) page.

+## Discord
+Whitelist Sync has a discord server.
+I plan to post updates and supply support for the mod there.
+[Join Here](https://discord.gg/PXTuaTp2a8)

 ## Support the project
 If you like this project and want to support it, consider donating to my [PayPal](https://www.paypal.com/paypalme/PSVFX)!
 Any amount is appreciated!